 Keep all parties in sync using:

 - Calendar Notifications – Once you’ve established meetings along the project timeline, take advantage of calendar notifications using an online calendar tool like Google’s.
 As you invite team members to a conference call, include pop up reminders so all parties can remain prepared, and are less likely to miss a call.
-Example periods might be 1 day, 6 hours, 30 minutes and 10 minute reminders on the invite.
+Example periods might be 1 day, 6 hours, 30 minutes and 10-minute reminders on the invite.

 - Proper Meeting Amounts – Have you ever been frustrated by a project leader who seems to schedule more meetings than are probably necessary?
 As a project manager, along with establishing a solid expectation of communication, you should also consider frequency.
-Establish a meeting schedule for only the necessary amount necessary at the particular phase of your project.
+Establish a meeting scheduled for only the amount necessary at the particular phase of your project.
 What does this mean?
 If you are in the very early stages of the project, or the very last stages, you may need to schedule more frequent contact between the participants.
-In the middle you will likely need to meet less often.
+In the middle, you will likely need to meet less often.

 - Share Information – Create a secure online space for sharing important documents.
 Two great options are Google Docs and Dropbox.

 - Email – This may not be the newest form of communication, but it can still have its advantages.
 Quick, precise contact between all parties where “reply to all” allows everyone to take part.
 Use this resource more for quick project updates, eliminating some conference calls through the middle section of the project.
 Use the subject line to your advantage.
 For example, creating a subject line “Urgent: Team Name” allows the recipients to pick that email out quickly amongst a sea of other email communications.